starship/starship/docs/config/README.md

 [custom.h2g2]
 command = '''
 if [ "$STARSHIP_PREV_STATUS_CODE" = "42" ]; then
-    echo "woah, that's the answer to life, the universe and everything!" else
-    echo "maybe next time we'll get the answer... ($STARSHIP_PREV_STATUS_CODE)" fi
++    echo "whoa, that's the answer to life, the universe and everything!" else echo "maybe next time we'll get the answer... ($STARSHIP_PREV_STATUS_CODE)" fi